API Reference

 settings – A (nested) dict of settings

-New in version 23.1.0.
+Added in version 23.1.0.

-__call__(settings_cls: type, options: Tuple[OptionInfo, ...])
-LoadedSettings[source]#
+__call__(settings_cls: type, options: tuple[OptionInfo, ...])
+LoadedSettings[source]

 Load settings for the given options.